Ladder and Scaffold Inspection Checklist Skip to main content

 3. Complete the Inspection

-Work through each inspection point, marking Pass, Fail, or N/A. For any failed items, enter a description of the deficiency and the corrective action taken.
+Work through each prompt, marking Pass, Fail, or N/A. For failed rows, enter the observed deficiency and keep the equipment under the employer tag-out/review process.

 4. Print or Export